SK Biopharmaceuticals Announces 100,000 Patients Globally Have Been Treated with Cenobamate Through Sales of XCOPRI® and ONTOZRY® in the U.S., Europe, Israel, and Canada

 About Epilepsy

 Epilepsy is the fourth most common neurological disorder.
-There are approximately 3.4 million people living with epilepsy in the United States, with 150,000 news cases each year in the country.1,2 Epilepsy is characterized by recurrent, unprovoked seizures.
+There are approximately 3.4 million people living with epilepsy in the United States, with 150,000 news cases each year in the country.[1,2] Epilepsy is characterized by recurrent, unprovoked seizures.
 The seizures in epilepsy may be related to a brain injury or a family tendency, but often the cause is completely unknown.
-Having seizures and epilepsy can affect one's safety, relationships, work, driving, and much more.3,4 People with epilepsy are at risk for accidents and other health complications, including falling, drowning, depression and sudden unexplained death in epilepsy (SUDEP).3,4 Despite the availability of many antiepileptic therapies, almost 40 percent of people with epilepsy are not able to achieve seizure freedom, meaning they have epilepsy that remains uncontrolled.5
+Having seizures and epilepsy can affect one's safety, relationships, work, driving, and much more.[3,4] People with epilepsy are at risk for accidents and other health complications, including falling, drowning, depression and sudden unexplained death in epilepsy (SUDEP).[3,4] Despite the availability of many antiepileptic therapies, almost 40 percent of people with epilepsy are not able to achieve seizure freedom, meaning they have epilepsy that remains uncontrolled.[5]

 About Cenobamate